Guide

 What About Wingfoiling Harnesses?

 Most wingfoiling-specific harnesses don’t have a spreader bar hook.
-They’re designed for hand-held wings, not harness-based riding.
-If your wingfoiling harness has a spreader bar, it may work for parawingfoiling.
-If it doesn’t, you’ll need a different harness.
+They’re designed to be used with a wing held directly in your hands, with a harness line looped around the handle rather than clipped into a spreader bar.
+If your wingfoiling harness has a spreader bar, it may work for parawing foiling.
+If it doesn’t, you’ll need a different harness — or skip the harness and fly the parawing handheld.

 Choosing a Spreader Bar